American Motors Corporation: Pacer

 The AMC Pacer, an innovative all-new model introduced in March 1975 and marketed as "the first wide small car", was a subcompact designed to provide the comfort of a full-sized car.
-Its pre-production development coincided with tightened U.S. Federal passenger emissions and auto safety regulations.
+Its pre-production development coincided with tightened U.S. federal passenger emissions and auto safety regulations.
+The Pacer sold well its first two years with 262,772 combined units sold in the US.

 With the Arab Oil Embargo of 1973, General Motors aborted the Wankel rotary engine around which the Pacer had been designed, as its fuel consumption exceeded that of conventional engines with similar power.
 Therefore, American Motors's existing 258 and 232 CID AMC Straight-6 engines were used in the Pacer instead.
-The fuel economy was better than a rotary engine, but still relatively low in light of the new focus on energy efficiency.
-Also, as the Pacer shared few components other than drivetrain with other American Motors cars, it was expensive to make and the cost increased when sales fell steeply after the first two years.
+The fuel economy was better than the expected rotary engine's, but the I6's gas mileage was relatively low in light of the new focus on energy efficiency.
+Also, as the Pacer shared few components other than the drivetrain with other American Motors cars, it was expensive to make, and the cost increased when sales fell steeply after the first two years.
+The Pacer line was discontinued in mid-1980.

-Development and production costs for the Pacer and Matador Coupe drained capital which might otherwise have been invested in updating the more popular Hornet and Gremlin lines so that toward the end of the 1970s the company faced the growing energy crisis with aged products that were uncompetitive in hotly contested markets.
-However, "AMC used cars, as far back as 1967, had the advantage of good warranty coverage … so most owners were conscious of low-cost car maintenance … AMC units [became] some of the very best buys on the used car market" by 1975.
+Development and production costs for the Pacer and Matador Coupe drained capital that might otherwise have been invested in updating the more popular Hornet and Gremlin lines so that toward the end of the 1970s, the company faced the growing energy crisis with aged products that were uncompetitive in hotly contested markets.
+However, "AMC used cars, as far back as 1967, had the advantage of good warranty coverage ... so most owners were conscious of low-cost car maintenance ...
+AMC units became some of the very best buys on the used car market" by 1975.

 The 1977 Gremlin had redesigned headlights, grille, rear hatch, and fascia.
-For economy in the fuel crisis, American Motors offered the car with a more fuel-efficient Volkswagen-designed Audi 4-cylinder engine 2.0 L. The engine was expensive for American Motors to build and the Gremlin retained the less costly but also less economical 232 CID as standard equipment.
+For economy in the fuel crisis, American Motors offered the car with a more fuel-efficient Volkswagen-designed Audi 4-cylinder engine 2.0 L. The engine was expensive for American Motors to build, and the Gremlin retained the less costly but less economical 232 CID as standard equipment.

 The AMX nameplate was revived in 1977.
 It was a sporty appearance package on the Hornet hatchback featuring upgrades, as well as the 258 CID inline six as standard with a choice of three-speed automatic or four-speed manual transmissions.
 The 304 CID V8 engine was optional with the automatic transmission.

-As all Matadors now received standard equipment that was formerly optional (e.g. power steering, automatic transmission), the "Brougham" package was dropped.
+As all Matadors now received standard equipment that was formerly optional (e.g., power steering, automatic transmission), the "Brougham" package was dropped from 1977.
 Optional on the Matador coupe was a landau vinyl roof with opera windows, and top-line Barcelonas offered new two-tone paint.